robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 ## Kalman filter (/kalman/)
 The main function for the Kalman filter is `C19filt(...)`.
-The function makes further calls to subordinate functions `/kalman/auxil/` that handle the The construction and time propagation of the Kalman filter approximation.
+The function makes further calls to subordinate functions found in `/kalman/auxil/` that handle the construction and the recursive propagation of the filter.

-A rough evaluation of the prediction capabilities of the posterior Kalman fitler is given by `C19filt_lag(...)` which is the Kalman filter extended to enables k-day ahead (lag) predictions without data observations.
+An evaluation of the prediction capabilities of the posterior Kalman filter is obtained by `C19filt_lag(...)`, which is the Kalman filter extended to enable k-day ahead ("lag") predictions, i.e., without data observations.

 ## Prior (/inference/)